-The Board shall appoint a qualified Chief Internal Auditor who shall carry out the audit function and shall report to the Board Audit Committee to ensure that his/her responsibilities are performed without impediment.
-He/she shall have the necessary skills to fulfill his/her responsibilities for maintaining internal audit's independence and objectivity.
+The Board shall appoint a qualified Chief Internal Auditor to carry out the audit function, and shall require the Chief Internal Auditor to report to the Audit Committee that will allow the internal audit function to fulfill its responsibilities without impediment.
 The following are the responsibilities of the Chief Internal Auditor:

-- 1. Periodically reviews the internal audit charter and presents it to the Board Audit Committee for approval; - 2.
+- 1. Periodically reviews the internal audit charter and presents it to senior management and the Board Audit Committee for approval; - 2.
 Establishes a risk-based internal audit plan, including policies and procedures, to determine the priorities of the internal audit activity, consistent with the organizational goals; - 3.
-Communicates the internal audit activity's plans, resource requirements, and impact of resource limitations, as well as significant interim changes, to senior management and the Board Audit Committee for review and approval; - 4.
-Spearheads the performance of the internal audit activity to ensure it adds value to the Bank and demonstrates appropriate leadership; - 5.
-Reports periodically to the Board Audit Committee on the internal audit activity's performance relative to its plan; - 6.
-Presents findings and recommendations to the Board Audit Committee and gives advice to senior management and the Board on how to improve internal processes; - 7.
-Conducts independent assessment of adequacy and effectiveness of management and IT control frameworks, risk management, and governance processes of all units of the Bank including subsidiaries and affiliates; - 8.
-Monitors the resolution of internal control weaknesses noted during the examination with the end view of mitigating risks and strengthening the control environment; and - 9.
+Communicates the internal audit activity's plans, resource requirements and impact of resource limitations, as well as significant interim changes, to senior management and the Audit Committee for review and approval; - 4.
+Spearheads the performance of the internal audit activity to ensure it adds value to the Bank; - 5.
+Reports periodically to the Audit Committee on the internal audit activity's performance relative to its plan; - 6.
+Presents findings and recommendations to the Audit Committee and gives advice to senior management and the Board on how to improve internal processes; - 7.
+Conducts independent assessment of adequacy and effectiveness of management and IT control frameworks, risk management and governance processes of all units of the Bank including subsidiaries and affiliates;

+- 8. Monitors the resolution of internal control weaknesses noted during the examination with the end view of mitigating risks and strengthening the control environment; and - 9.
 Certifies that the conduct of auditing activities is in accordance with the International Standards on the Professional Practice of Internal Auditing.
 (Recommendation 12.3, SEC CCG)